 Is yoga too slow for me?
+Should I join a yoga class?
 Should I do yoga before or after workout?
 These are just a few of the numerous questions people are always asking their fitness instructors and trainers.
 Many people have lived with the notion that yoga is just about stretching, breathing, and relaxation but the truth is that there is a lot more to it.

 According to yogis, the word “yoga” means “to yoke,” and it translates to “unity of the mind, body, and soul.”
 By definition, yoga us a comprehensive form of exercise which promotes optimal mental focus and generates balanced energy, which is crucial to the functioning of the body.